-No matter what our skin color, we're all potential victims of sunburn and the other detrimental effects of excessive exposure to UV radiation.
+No matter what our skin color, we're all potential victims of sunburn and the other harmful effects of excessive exposure to UV radiation.
 Although we all need to take precautions to protect our skin, people who need to be especially careful when outside are those who have:

 - Pale skin

-- Blonde, red, or light brown hair
+- Blond, red, or light-brown hair

 - A history of skin cancer